Below are some resources for faculty members who are advising students through undergraduate research.

 - ORI Interactive Tutorial about avoiding research misconduct, "The Lab"

-Other articles about the benefits of undergraduate research:
+Other articles and books about the benefits of undergraduate research:

 - Russell, S. H., Hancock, M. P., & McCullough, J. (2007).
 Benefits of Undergraduate Research Experiences.
 Science, 316(5824), 548.

 - Petrella, J. K., & Jung, A. P. (2008).
 Undergraduate Research: Importance, Benefits, and Challenges.
 International journal of exercise science, 1(3), 91-95.

 - Orzel, C. (2017, July 12).
 Why Research By Undergraduates Is Important For Science And Students.
 Forbes.